-As previously disclosed in our Current Report on Form 8-K filed with the SEC on August 17, 2023, on August 16, 2023, the Delaware corporation formerly known as "Diffusion Pharmaceuticals Inc." completed a merger transaction in accordance with the terms and conditions of the Agreement and Plan of Merger, dated March 30, 2023 (the "Merger Agreement") by and among Diffusion Pharmaceuticals Inc. ("Diffusion"), Dawn Merger Inc., a wholly-owned subsidiary of Diffusion ("Merger Sub") and EIP Pharma, Inc. ("EIP"), pursuant to which Merger Sub merged with and into EIP, with EIP surviving the Merger a wholly-owned subsidiary of Diffusion (the "Merger").
-Additionally, on August 16, 2023, Diffusion changed its name from "Diffusion Pharmaceuticals Inc." to "CervoMed Inc."
+As previously disclosed in our Current Report on Form 8-K filed with the SEC on August 17, 2023, on August 16, 2023, the Delaware corporation formerly known as "Diffusion Pharmaceuticals Inc." completed a merger transaction in accordance with the terms and conditions of the Agreement and Plan of Merger, dated March 30, 2023 (the "Merger Agreement") by and among Diffusion Pharmaceuticals Inc. ("Diffusion"), Dawn Merger Inc., a wholly-owned subsidiary of Diffusion ("Merger Sub") and EIP Pharma, Inc. ("EIP"), pursuant to which Merger Sub merged with and into EIP, with EIP surviving the Merger as a wholly-owned subsidiary of Diffusion (the "Merger").
+At the Effective Time (as defined below), each outstanding share of EIP capital stock was converted into the right to receive 0.1151 shares of the Company's common stock and, immediately following the Effective Time, Diffusion changed its name from "Diffusion Pharmaceuticals Inc." to "CervoMed Inc."